Online Safety

 Yet almost 1 in 5 (18%) never talk with their children about online safety.
 Teaching children about the basics of online safety is essential in order to embed knowledge and healthy habits from an early age.

-While children are learning at home, families may find the use of devices for learning and for play increases and children may be spending more time using the internet.
+With learning apps such as EdShed, Times Table Rockstars and Purple Mash all online, families may find the use of devices for learning and for play increases and children may be spending more time using the internet.

 Please review some factsheets about popular gaming sites that may be used: